Robots and virtual visits: Montrealers finding innovative ways for kids to meet Santa

 With COVID-19's second wave still cresting throughout Quebec, the annual tradition of bringing kids to meet Jolly Saint Nick is running into some complications, forcing malls and everyday people to get creative.

-Chantal Massicote used money that was suppoed to go towards a trip to Greece to spread some Christmas cheer in her neighbourhood.
+Chantal Massicote used money that was supposed to go towards a trip to Greece to spread some Christmas cheer in her neighbourhood.

 “I had this idea to put Santa outside and let parents come to my yard to take photos,” she said.